zachbmartin/Active-Directory-Lab/README.md

 <h1>Active Directory and Splunk Lab</h1>

 <h2>Description</h2>
-Created lab environment in Oracle VM's to conduct brute-force attack on Active Directory user.
-Splunk is installed and configured to log this event.
+Created lab environment in Oracle VM's to conduct a brute-force attack on Active Directory user.
+Splunk is installed and configured to view telemetry.
 <br />